hereelabs/ORRH-UGC-Repository/GUIDE.md

 Want to port an asset from the modern catalog / create a completely unique hat?
 Read **this**.
 (WIP)

-Need an example pr?
+Need an example PR?
 Look [here](https://github.com/hereelabs/ORRH-UGC-Repository/pull/1).

 # How to Properly Reserve an Asset